sanath95/TUI-Cruise-Ships-Analysis/README.md

 - **Total Rows:** 105,120
   - Each measurement is taken at 5-minute intervals.
-  - There are 541 missing (NA) values.
+  - There are 541 missing values in vessel 1 data (excluding Depth (m) column).
+  - There are 4786 missing values in vessel 2 data (excluding Depth (m) column).

 - **Total Columns:** 44
   - Numeric: 41